aminamubeen/imamalinspires_agent/README.md

 # @imamalinspires — Daily Quote Automation

-A fully automated, human-in-the-loop pipeline that wakes up every morning and evening, picks a wisdom quote from Imam Ali (AS), renders beautifully styled images, writes a peaceful caption using Claude AI, and asks for your approval on Telegram before posting a carousel to Instagram — all on a randomised schedule so it never looks like a bot.
+A fully automated, human-in-the-loop pipeline that wakes up every morning and evening, picks a wisdom quote from Imam Ali (AS), renders beautifully styled images, writes a peaceful caption using Gemini AI, and asks for your approval on Telegram before posting a carousel to Instagram — all on a randomised schedule so it never looks like a bot.

 ---